bfalls/tab-dupe-inline/README.md

 - Duplicates the active tab
 - Automatically closes the original tab
-- Preserves tab order instead of sending duplicates to the end
+- Preserves tab order by relying on the browser’s inline duplicate behavior
 - Designed for keyboard-first workflows
 - No UI clutter, popups, or configuration required
 - No tracking, analytics, or data collection

+## Behavior Assumptions

+Tab Dupe Inline assumes the browser duplicates tabs **immediately next to the original tab**.

+This matches current behavior in Chrome and Brave.
+If a future browser version changes how tab duplication works, the extension may not behave as intended.

 ## Usage